Ethansteip/tweeter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Tweeter

-<h4>Introducing Tweeter, a single page application that allows users to post their thoughts and feelings to an online forum and is gaurenteed to come without the ramblings of Mr.Musk!
-Tweeter showcases a responsive layout so it'll look good on all your devices and leverages Ajax and jQuery for a seamless user experience.<h4>
+<p>Introducing <b>Tweeter<b>, a single page application that allows users to post their thoughts and feelings to an online forum and is guaranteed to come without the ramblings of Mr.Musk!
+Tweeter showcases a responsive layout so it'll look good on all your devices and leverages Ajax and jQuery for a seamless user experience.<p>

 !["Exmaple of a Tweet"](https://github.com/Ethansteip/tweeter/blob/master/docs/tweet-example.png?raw=true)
 <br>